Psychometric tests are becoming a popular talent assessment tool among organisations of all sizes.

-The final, and perhaps the most important question we need to ask, is the extent to which psychometric tests can prove how well someone will carry out a particular job.
-There are two main issues with psychometric tests.
+Perhaps the most important question we need to ask, is the extent to which psychometric tests can prove how well someone will carry out a particular job.

 The first issue is that some of the traits they measure are so broad, that it could potentially be tough to truly differentiate between candidates.
 After all, as human beings we all have cognitive abilities and communication skills - two things that are measured by psychometric tests.